 - A. Could you talk about how other models/methods of inner healing are the same or different from the Immanuel Approach?
-For example, Restoring the Foundations, Theophostic, Sozo, Elijah House, etc.? - B. What is unique/new/different about the Immanuel Approach? - C. Is the Life-Model "Passing the Peace" process the same as the Immanuel Approach?
+For example, Restoring the Foundations, Theophostic, Sozo, Elijah House, etc.? - B. Isn't the Immanuel Approach Really Just the Same as Other Techniques for Connecting with God (Such as Listening Prayer) and Other Approaches to emotional Healing (Such as Theophostic®nor Sozo)? - C. What is unique/new/different about Immanuel Approach?
+See "Foundational General Questions" section above. - D. How do I know if I am receiving/facilitating/teaching genuine Immanuel Approach? - E. Is the Life-Model "Passing the Peace" process the same as the Immanuel Approach?